 You've been thinking about how to get more exposure for your business!
 Now we can make that happen.

 My job is helping you... with your business marketing & brand awareness.
-People are looking Online & On Social Media.
+People are looking Online for you and your expertise.
 Make sure you're out there and you look good!

 I work providing relief for you and your business by creating content